-Share Option Plan
+(I) 2015 Share Option Plan

-Under the Share Option Plan of the Company adopted by the shareholders of the Company on 27 October 2015 ("Share Option Plan"), the board of directors of the Company (the "Board") or a duly authorised committee thereof may, in its absolute discretion, grant options to directors, employees, officers, consultants, former directors, former employees, former officers or former consultants of any members of the Group (the "Eligible Persons") to subscribe for the Shares.
-The purpose of the Share Option Plan is to enable the Company to grant share options to incentivise and retain such Eligible Persons.
+Under the 2015 Share Option Plan, the Board or a duly authorised committee thereof may, in its sole discretion, grant options to bona fide directors, employees, officers, consultants, former directors, former employees, former officers or former consultants of any members of the Group to subscribe for the Shares.
+The purpose of the 2015 Share Option Plan is to enable the Company to grant share options to incentivise and retain such eligible persons.